Multi-core processor

 Multi-core processors are widely used across many application domains, including general-purpose, embedded, network, digital signal processing (DSP), and graphics (GPU).
 Core count goes up to even dozens, and for specialized chips over 10,000, and in supercomputers (i.e. clusters of chips) the count can go over 10 million (and in one case up to 20 million processing elements total in addition to host processors).

 The improvement in performance gained by the use of a multi-core processor depends very much on the software algorithms used and their implementation.
 In particular, possible gains are limited by the fraction of the software that can run in parallel simultaneously on multiple cores; this effect is described by Amdahl's law.
 In the best case, so-called embarrassingly parallel problems may realize speedup factors near the number of cores, or even more if the problem is split up enough to fit within each core's cache(s), avoiding use of much slower main-system memory.
 Most applications, however, are not accelerated as much unless programmers invest effort in refactoring.

 The parallelization of software is a significant ongoing topic of research.
 Cointegration of multiprocessor applications provides flexibility in network architecture design.
 Adaptability within parallel models is an additional feature of systems utilizing these protocols.

+In the consumer market, dual-core processors (that is, microprocessors with two units) started becoming commonplace on personal computers in the late 2000s.
+In the early 2010s, quad-core processors were also being adopted in that era for higher-end systems before becoming standard by the mid 2010s.
+In the late 2010s, hexa-core (six cores) started entering the mainstream and since the early 2020s has overtaken quad-core in many spaces.